nawrotlab/larvaworld/README.md

    5. Foraging in patch environments
    6. Growth over the whole larva stage

-Finally some games are availble for fun where opposite larva groups try to capture the flag or stay at the top of the odorscape hill!!!
+Finally, some games are available for fun where opposite larva groups try to capture the flag or stay at the top of the odorscape hill!!!

 -----------------------------------------------------------------------------------------------------------------